-Applying functions works much the way it does in math.
+Functions work much the way they do in math.
 Every function has a name, takes some inputs, and produces some output.
 The function name is written first, followed by a list of arguments in parentheses.

-- In math this could look like f(5) or g(10, 4). - In Pyret, these examples would be written as f(5) and g(10, 4). - Applying a function to make images would look like star(50, "solid", "red"). - There are many other functions, for example num-sqr, num-sqrt, triangle, square, string-repeat, etc.
+- In math this could look like f(5) or g(10, 4). - In Pyret, these examples would be written as f(5) and g(10, 4). - Applying a function to make images would look like star(50, "solid", "red"). - There are many other functions in Pyret, for example sqr, sqrt, triangle, square, string-repeat, etc.